High-pressure nervous syndrome

 High-pressure nervous syndrome (HPNS – also known as high-pressure neurological syndrome) is a neurological and physiological diving disorder which can result when a diver descends below about 500 ft using a breathing gas containing helium.
 The effects experienced, and the severity of those effects, depend on the rate of descent, the depth and the percentage of helium.

 "Helium tremors" were described in 1965 by Royal Navy physiologist Peter B. Bennett.
-Russian scientist G. L. Zal'tsman also reported on helium tremors in his experiments from 1961.
-However, these reports were not available in the West until 1967.
+Soviet scientist G. L. Zal'tsman first reported on helium tremors in his experiments from 1961.
+These reports were not available in the West until 1967.

 The term high-pressure nervous syndrome was first used by R. W. Brauer in 1968 to describe the combined symptoms of tremor, electroencephalography (EEG) changes, and somnolence that appeared during a 1189 ft chamber dive in Marseille.

 Symptoms

 Symptoms of HPNS include tremors, myoclonic jerking, somnolence, EEG changes, visual disturbance, nausea, dizziness, and decreased mental performance.